 The provinces of Salta and Jujuy are home to some of the most scenic drives in Argentina.
 We started in colonial Salta and ended in Cafayate, a wine region praised for its Torrontés grapes.

-After we ended the year in my hometown Malabrigo, we boarded a night bus to Córdoba.
+After we celebrated the new year in my hometown Malabrigo, we boarded a night bus to Córdoba.
 Long-distance bus travel is very popular and comfortable in Argentina; breakfast is served in your fully reclinable cama seat.
 We arrived fresh as a daisy in Cordoba, ready to pick up our rental and start the eleven-hour drive to Salta.
 Turned out we were a bit too eager to get off the bus, as one important backpack stayed behind.
 Luckily, I managed to get a hold of the cleaning station across town.
 Slightly delayed but reunited with our backpack, we started driving through the green hills of Córdoba.

 The following morning, we explored the historic centre of Salta.
 The eye-catcher of the Plaza 9 de Julio is no doubt the cotton candy-colored Cathedral.
 The plaza lined with trees offers a welcome break from the heat, much appreciated by the many furry friends.

 One of the beautiful historic buildings along the plaza harbors three 500-year old Inca children.
 The mummies were discovered on the Llullaillaco, one of the highest volcanoes in the Andes.
 The Museo de Arqueología de Alta Montaña (MAAM) displays a different mummy every six months, to safeguard preservation.